Exodus102/CampusSphere_student/README.md

 This is gawa gawa ko lang and trying to make the campus sphere
 # The other repositories is:
 https://github.com/Exodus102/CampusSphere_admin.git
-# Importang reminders when getting this repo:
+# Important reminders when getting this repo:
 Run composer install on the repositories you made e.g
 cd root/CampusSpehere_admin
 composer install